 When a woman begins to experience these feelings of disconnection from her own body and doesn’t understand the natural hormonal changes she is experiencing, it can have a profound impact on how she connects to herself and those around her, and her overall health and well-being.

 As a teacher of Yoga Nashit - Yoga for Women's Health, I have learned that our hormones are in a continual state of flux.
 These ebbs and flows often represent natural changes that occur throughout different stages of our life.
 Even when a woman is not getting her period, her hormonal cycle continues to affect her.
 It is at this time specifically that a woman needs to connect to her body the most, to discover the truest essence of who she is, without judgement or criticism.

 For example, women who are experiencing menopause often have profound hormonal fluctuations.
 Levels of estrogen, a hormone which has been crucial throughout the woman’s younger years, fall significantly.
 Women will experience a range of symptoms, including emotional changes, mood swings, a reduction in bone density, dryness (including in the vagina), achy joints and hot flushes.

 We are able to counter many of these symptoms, using specific yoga poses.
 For example, strengthening and balance poses help to prevent osteoporosis; fish and plow poses stimulate blood flow to the thyroid glands which help to balance hormones; dynamic and active yoga sessions can manage hot flushes, and working with pelvic floor muscles counter the effects of dryness.
-Of utmost importance is the practise of breathing techniques which naturally help to reduce stress, anxiety, reduce blood pressure and balance hormones.
+Of utmost importance is the practice of breathing techniques which naturally help to reduce stress, anxiety, reduce blood pressure and balance hormones.